framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.1:
+- **ADDED**: Added alignment buttons for the window to the Hotsampling tab, so you can examine the window contents if it's larger than your monitor
+- **FIXED**: Some games matched their Objectsstore AOB with the wrong location so an alternative, better one was added.

 ###v3.0.0:
 - **ADDED**: Added new user interface which offers hotsampling and doesn't rely on DirectX hooking for menu display.